simon-javier/backup-manuscript-thesis/main.typ

 )
 ]

-Instead of using a probabilistic model, the study relies directly on Bayes’ theorem, as shown in @bayes-formula.
+The study relies on the use Bayes’ theorem for the inference, as shown in @bayes-formula.
 According @hayes_bayes_2025, Bayes' Theorem is a mathematical formula for determining conditional probability.
 Conditional probability is the likelihood of an outcome occurring based on a previous outcome in similar circumstances.
 Thus, Bayes' Theorem provides a way to revise or update an existing prediction or theory given new evidence.

 @rao_medical_2023 points out that every decision in clinical practice naturally follows Bayesian thinking.
 This shows that the theorem is useful for diseases that affect multiple parts of the body.
 The main advantage of Bayes’ theorem is that it allows a doctor to update their initial guess, or prior probability, as more evidence comes in.
 In medicine, diagnosis usually starts with a list of possible conditions, which gets narrower as doctors gather test results, observations, and data about how common the diseases are.
 This step-by-step updating process is exactly how Bayesian inference works.